typelevel/Laika/docs/03-preparing-content/02-navigation.md

 [TODO image]

-This component works best in a directory structure that contains @:ref(Title Documents), as otherwise the segments which represent a directory level would have nowhere to link to and would render as plain text.
+This component works best in a directory structure that contains [Title Documents], as otherwise the segments which represent a directory level would have nowhere to link to and would render as plain text.